Ryan Martinie

-Ryan Martinie (born August 6, 1975) is an American musician, best known as the bassist for heavy metal band Mudvayne.
+Ryan Daniel Martinie (born August 6, 1975) is an American musician, best known as the bassist for heavy metal band Mudvayne.

-Early life

-Ryan Martinie was born on August 6, 1975, in Peoria, Illinois.

 Career

 Mudvayne

 In 1996, Mudvayne was formed.
 They initially had a different bass player, Shawn Allen (Barclay was a joke name for insiders).
-In 1997, still with Shawn as their bass player, Mudvayne released their first EP, Kill, I Oughta.
+In 1997, still with Shawn as their bass player, Mudvayne released their first EP, Kill, I Oughtta.
 The band released five studio albums in their career, and remained active until 2010 when they went on an indefinite hiatus.
 Mudvayne announced in April 2021 that they were reuniting for their first shows in more than a decade and possibly new music.

 Other projects

 Martinie was the guest bassist on Kurai, a project created by guitarist and vocalist Scott Von Heldt.
 The drummer was Abel Vallejo, the drum tech for Korn.
 The group released their debut EP, Breaking the Broken on December 17, 2013.

 In 2015, Martinie began playing with a jazz fusion / progressive rock trio Soften the Glare.
 They recorded their first album Making Faces which was released on September 1, 2017.

-Martinie has a "not yet defined" side project that he intends to materialize, saying "People are going to have to see my ugly mug again whether you want to or not...
+Martinie has a "not yet defined" side project that he intends to materialize, saying "People are going to have to see my ugly mug again whether you want to or not [...]
 There is a lot going on it's just whether these things end up being Mudvayne things or other things I'm not going to worry about what ends up being what or where it goes".
 He said that his playing style will differ from that which was heard in Mudvayne.
-On August 2, 2012, Korn announced that Ryan Martinie will join them on their European tour that kicked off in Poland, as the band's bassist Fieldy and his wife were expecting a child.
-He starred in the meme "Most Brutal Death Metal Scream (year)" and later became popular for the "brbr deng" meme.
+On August 2, 2012, Korn announced that Ryan Martinie was to join them on their European tour that began in Poland, as the band's bassist Fieldy and his wife were expecting a child.
+He starred in the meme "Most Brutal Death Metal Scream of [year]" and later became popular for the "brbr deng" meme.